Israel Hands: Biography

 Hands' first historical mention was in 1718, when Blackbeard gave him command of David Herriot's ship Adventure after Herriot was captured by Teach in March 1718.
 During the winter of 1717–1718, Blackbeard harassed shipping to and from the port of Vera Cruz, Mexico and traversing the Bay of Honduras.
-On 4 or 5 April 1718, at Turneffe Atoll, Blackbeard captured the ten-gun log-cutting sloop Adventure and forced captain Herriot to join him.
+On the 4th or 5th of April 1718, at Turneffe Atoll, Blackbeard captured the ten-gun log-cutting sloop Adventure and forced captain Herriot to join him.
 Also on board was Edward Robinson, the ship's gunner, who would later be involved in the Battle of Cape Fear River.
 Blackbeard made Israel Hands captain of the Adventure and began sailing for North Carolina.
 In June 1718, Teach ran his flagship, the Queen Anne's Revenge, aground at Beaufort Inlet, North Carolina.
 He requested assistance from Hands with the Adventure in an effort to kedge the Queen Anne's Revenge off the bar.
 However, the Adventure also grounded and was abandoned.
 Teach, Hands and Stede Bonnet took approximately half the pirates, marooning the rest, and set sail for Ocracoke.

 Captain Charles Johnson wrote that Hands was shot in the knee when Teach fired at another of his crew, missing him but striking Hands.
 Hands asked Teach for his reasons, whereupon Teach remarked that, "if he did not now and then kill one of them, they would forget who he was."